Synthetic Decomposition for Counterfactual Predictions: Synthetic Decomposition for Counterfactual Predictions

-Even if the amount $\delta$ is the same across individuals, the policy components $\mu_0$ and $\mu_0^\Gamma$ generally exhibit variations at the individual level.\footnote{It is important to note that this simple setting of counterfactual prediction is already different from the standard program evaluation setting.
+While the amount $\delta$ is the same across individuals, the policy components $\mu_0(X_i,v_0)$ and $\mu_0(X_i,v_0^*)$ generally exhibit variations at the individual level.\footnote{It is important to note that this simple setting of counterfactual prediction is already different from the standard program evaluation setting.
 Here, the potential outcomes are given as follows:

-However, unlike the standard program evaluation setting, \textit{everybody is treated} here.
-Furthermore, we focus on an \textit{ex ante} policy evaluation where we do not observe the outcome of the policy for the target population yet.
-(See \cite{Heckman/Vytlacil:07:Handbook} and \cite{Wolpin:13:Book} for the problem of policy analysis in such a setting.)}
+Unlike the standard program evaluation setting, \textit{everybody is treated} here.
+Furthermore, we focus on an \textit{ex ante} policy evaluation where we do not observe the outcome of the policy for the target region $0$.
+(See \cite{Heckman/Vytlacil:07:Handbook} and \cite{Wolpin:13:Book} for the problem of policy analysis in such a setting.)} $\blacksquare$

-\textbf{Example 2 (Changing a Structural Parameter or an Aggregate Variable): } $\mu_{0}(x) = q(x;v_0)$ for a parametric function $q(\cdot;v_0)$ with parameter $v_0$, and $\mu_{0}^\Gamma(x) = q(x;\tilde v_0)$ for a different parameter $\tilde v_0$.
-For example, the parameter can represent certain structural parameters such as parameters of the matching function in search and matching models.
-Alternatively, we may consider a setting where the policy affects some aggregate state variable, such as the minimum wage, the level of a sales tax or the population size through immigration policies.
-In such cases, we can view $v_0$ as the aggregate variable that the policy targets, and $\tilde v_0$ as its post-policy value.
-Note that the aggregate policy variable $v_0$ does not vary at the individual level, but the policy components $q(x;v_0)$ and $q(x;\tilde v_0)$ can.

-It is convenient to introduce what we call the \bi{Average Response Function (ARF)} as follows:\footnote{The ARF is closely related to the Local Average Response function (LARF) proposed by \cite{Altonji/Matzkin:05:Eca}.
-In fact, if we take $\mu_0(x) = x$, and take the derivative of the ARF with respect to the first argument and evaluate it at the same value as the second argument, the derivative becomes the LARF.
-The ARF is generally different from the ASF (Average Structural Function) introduced by \cite{Blundell/Powell:03:Adv}, unless $X_i$ and $U_i$ are independent.}
+\textbf{Example 2 (Changing a Structural Parameter): } The policy component $\mu_{0}(X_i,v_0)$ can be a parametric function where $v_0$ and $v_0^*$ represent the parameter values before and after the policy.
+For example,